 Is Now The Time?

 When considering UiPath, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think UiPath is a good business.
-We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-On top of that, its impressive gross margins are indicative of excellent business economics, and its efficient customer acquisition is better than many similar companies.
+Although we have other favorites, we understand the arguments that UiPath is not a bad business.
+We would expect growth rates to moderate from here, but its revenue growth has been impressive, over the last two years.
+And while its cash burn raises the question if it can sustainably maintain its growth, the good news is its impressive gross margins are indicative of excellent business economics.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.